kick-mind/date-src/README.md

 import { GregorianCalendar } = from '@js-sugar/date/calendars/gregorian';
 import { PersianCalendar } = from '@js-sugar/date/calendars/persian';

-// Instantiate calendars you need in your project and add them to the Calendars collection.
-// Do it just once (application-wide).
+// Instantiate the calendars you need and add them to the Calendars collection. do it just once (application-wide).

-// 'gregorian' is the global ID of the calendar Calendars.add(new GregorianCalendar('gregorian'));
+// 'gregorian' is the ID of the calendar Calendars.add(new GregorianCalendar('gregorian'));

 // Add a PersianCalendar with id 'persian' to Calendars collection Calendars.add(new PersianCalendar('persian'));

-// Done!
 ```

 The first calendar that you add to your project, becomes 'default' calendar. you can change default calendar of your project later. when you create a DateTime object and don't sepecify the calendar of it, default calendar of your project is used as the calendar of that DateTime object.